 Hive Mechanic is a tool for ordinary people and local groups to make their own games and playful activities.
-Our goal is to make it easier for anyone to design activities for neighborhood spaces — from librarians with maker spaces, to community museums.
-What can you do?
+What will you make?

-- Have a conversation with a sculpture, coordinate a neighborhood scavenger hunt across teams, tap into smart city data for game events, or map local art by cameraphone.
+- Start a conversation with a sculpture, coordinate a neighborhood scavenger hunt across teams, tap into smart city data for game events, or map local art by cameraphone.

 - Designed for non-programmers, our card system means that anyone (from librarians to community artists) can create a branching story or neighborhood treasure hunt.
 More advanced programmers can tap into our open-source code.

-Just connect “cards” on the screen to create branching narratives and pass messages between players.
-Our web interface for Hive Mechanic is how you create and then host a game — no special apps required.
+Our web interface for Hive Mechanic is how you create and host a game — no special apps required.
 Our tool is designed to be visual and to help democratize game design; it is simpler than tools like Scratch and ARIS, with a hint of the internet of things like IFTTT.

 More activities and play genres